safe-graph/DGFraud/README.md

 #### Yelp dataset
 For [GraphConsis](https://arxiv.org/abs/2005.00625), we preprocessed [Yelp Spam Review Dataset](http://odds.cs.stonybrook.edu/yelpchi-dataset/) with reviews as nodes and three relations as edges.
-There are two kinds of node features, the 100-dimension Bag-of-words fearture and 32-dimension handcrafted feature from [SpEagle paper](https://www.andrew.cmu.edu/user/lakoglu/pubs/15-kdd-collectiveopinionspam.pdf).
+There are two kinds of node features, the 100-dimension Bag-of-words feature and 32-dimension handcrafted feature from [SpEagle paper](https://www.andrew.cmu.edu/user/lakoglu/pubs/15-kdd-collectiveopinionspam.pdf).

 The dataset is located at `/dataset/YelpChi.zip`.
 It is organized as follows:
 - `adj_lists.pickle` contains a list `[rur, rtr, rsr]` which includes adjacency lists of three homo-graphs defined in [GraphConsis](https://arxiv.org/abs/2005.00625) paper;
 - `bow_feature.pickle` contains the Bag-of-words features in `scipy.sparse.coo_matrix` format;
 - `hand_feature.pickle` contains the handcrafted features in `scipy.sparse.coo_matrix` format;
-- `labels.pickle` contains the ground truth of reviews in `numpy.array` format.
-1 represents spam and 0 represents benign review.
+- `labels.pickle` contains the ground truth of reviews in `numpy.array` format. `1` represents spam and `0` represents benign.

-To get the complete metadata of Yelp dataset, please send email to [ytongdou@gmail.com](mailto:ytongdou@gmail.com) for enquiry.
+To get the complete metadata of the Yelp dataset, please send an email to [ytongdou@gmail.com](mailto:ytongdou@gmail.com) for inquiry.

 ## User Guide